Kirna Mausoleum

 Kirna Mausoleum – is a cultic complex in Kırna village of Julfa District, Azerbaijan.

-Kirna mausoleum is a square-shaped building with a cupola and apparently, a fragment of the whole complex.
-Remains of muqarnas composition in the northern part of the monument and elements of the interior of an attached area testify it.
+Kirna mausoleum is a square-shaped building with a cupola and, apparently, a fragment of the whole complex.
+Remains of muqarnas composition in the northern part of the monument and elements of the interior of an attached area testify to it.
 The monument belongs to tower-shaped monuments of the architectural school of Nakhchivan.
 One-celled mosques with dome also have such an architectural planning.
 But there is not any trace of mihrab.
-General view of the mausoleum gives a cause that it was either a mausoleum or a mosque.
+The general view of the mausoleum gives a cause that it was either a mausoleum or a mosque.
 The mausoleum is similar to Khanegah on the coast of the Alinjachay River because it also was built of burned brick, has a cupola and a square foundation of the cupola.
-External parts of both mausoleums are pyramid-shaped with 16 faces.
+The external parts of both mausoleums are pyramid-shaped with 16 faces.
 Muqarnas in the southern part of Kirna mausoleum testifies that the only part of the mausoleum saved till our days consisted only one part.
-It is hard to determine the construction date of the monument because the ligature on it is destroyed.
-According to architectural features the building can be dated to the 13th century.
+It is difficult to determine the construction date of the monument because the ligature on it is destroyed.
+According to architectural features, the building can be dated to the 13th century.